 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of biochemists and biophysicists, in general, is expected to increase by 8% between the years 2014 and 2024, which is about average.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of biochemists and biophysicists, in general, is expected to increase by 6% between the years 2018 and 2028, which is about average.
 Many of these jobs are expected to be in federally funded biomedical research.
-The BLS also reported that in 2015, the median annual wage of all biological scientists not classified in separate categories - like biochemistry or biophysics - was $75,150.
-More than half of the biological scientists employed in the U.S. worked for the federal government; the next largest group was employed by scientific research and development services.
+The BLS also reported that in 2018, the median annual wage of all biological scientists not classified in separate categories - like biochemistry or biophysics - was $79,590.
+The majority of biological scientists employed in the U.S. worked for the federal government; the next largest group was employed by scientific research and development services.